1. Overview

 Non-Amendable Applications

 If a rejected application does not meet the DNO’s criteria for adjustments, the Amend option will remain hidden.
-In these circumstances, your path forward is to click Start New Application (which aligns the button label with the internal submission modal copy) to establish an entirely fresh profile.
+In these circumstances, your path forward is to click Start New Application to establish an entirely fresh profile.

 Redacted and Archived Applications (GDPR Requirements)